-We are adjusting our summer reading program this year, opting to give York Catholic students more choice in what they read, hoping that students can find a book that is a true page turner.
-Our goal has always been to keep students reading through the summer months, but getting students to put down the phone and pick up a book is ever more challenging.
-In expanding our recommended list, we hope to ensure that there is something for everyone, and that the summer read is a positive experience and a fun adventure.
+Our summer reading program opts to give students more choice in what they read, hoping that students can find a book that is a true page-turner.
+Our goal has always been to keep students reading through the summer months, but getting students to put down the phone and pick up a book is even more challenging.
+In expanding our recommended list, we hope to ensure there is something for everyone, and that the summer read is a positive experience and a fun adventure.
 Our English Department invested time developing reading lists per grade level, to include a few classics, nonfiction, realistic and historical fiction, science fiction, fantasy, and dystopia.

 Take time with your student(s) to peruse the list, making sure their book choice meets with your parental approval.
 A synopsis is included with each title to assist with selection.
-We removed the written assignment that has been a part of our summer reading program, and will instead ask students to respond to a written prompt referencing their title once they are back in the classroom in late August.
+We will ask students to respond to a written prompt referencing their title once they are back in the classroom in late August.